-Partial Dentures & Fixed Brides in Sutton Coldfield & Solihull
+Partial Dentures & Fixed Bridges in Sutton Coldfield & Solihull

 Besides having dental implants, there are two main ways to replace missing teeth.
 The first is with a removable false tooth or teeth – a partial denture.
 The second is with a fixed bridge.